STANDARD SUPP0RT AGREEMENT

 8.3 Client IP License.
 Client grants Visibility a non-exclusive, non-sublicensable right during the Term to use, copy, create derivative works of and display the Client IP to perform its obligations under or as otherwise set forth in this Agreement.

 8.4 Client Marks.
-Client grants Visibility a non-exclusive, non-sublicensable right, during the Term, to use any Client trademark, service mark or tradename contained in the Client IP or designated by Client for use in the Subscription (the “Client Marks”), to perform under this Agreement, and to identify Client in Visibility’ customer lists and other marketing and promotional materials and communications referencing Client as a customer of Visibility.
+Client grants Visibility a non-exclusive, non-sublicensable right, during the Term, to use any Client trademark, service mark or tradename contained in the Client IP or designated by Client for use in the Subscription (the “Client Marks”), to perform under this Agreement, and to identify Client in Visibility’s customer lists and other marketing and promotional materials and communications referencing Client as a customer of Visibility.
 Visibility shall comply with Client’s written guidelines for trademark usage provided reasonably in advance.

 9. WARRANTIES AND LIMITATIONS

 9.1 Software Warranty.
 Visibility warrants that during the Term the Subscription will perform materially in accordance with the Documentation.
-Visibility’ warranty does not apply to any: (i) Third-Party Product; (ii) use of the Subscription not in accordance with the Documentation, Visibility’ published policies or this Agreement; or (iii) failure of Client or its Affiliate or User to follow reasonable support or maintenance instructions provided by Visibility (each of (i), (ii), and (iii) above, an “Excluded Condition”).
-Visibility’ sole liability and obligation for breach of warranty will be to use commercially reasonable efforts to promptly repair or replace the Subscription to correct the breach, and the sole remedy of Client is that it may terminate this Agreement upon written notice and receive a refund of any pre-paid but unused amounts if the breach extends for sixty (60) consecutive days or for any one-hundred and twenty (120) days in any three-hundred and sixty (360) day period.
+Visibility’s warranty does not apply to any: (i) Third-Party Product; (ii) use of the Subscription not in accordance with the Documentation, Visibility’s published policies or this Agreement; or (iii) failure of Client or its Affiliate or User to follow reasonable support or maintenance instructions provided by Visibility (each of (i), (ii), and (iii) above, an “Excluded Condition”).
+Visibility’s sole liability and obligation for breach of warranty will be to use commercially reasonable efforts to promptly repair or replace the Subscription to correct the breach, and the sole remedy of Client is that it may terminate this Agreement upon written notice and receive a refund of any pre-paid but unused amounts if the breach extends for sixty (60) consecutive days or for any one-hundred and twenty (120) days in any three-hundred and sixty (360) day period.

 9.2 Limitations.
-EXCEPT AS EXPRESSLY SET FORTH IN THIS SECTION 9, VISIBILITY DOES NOT MAKE AND EXPRESSLY DISCLAIMS ANY WARRANTY OF ANY KIND, WHETHER EXPRESS, IMPLIED, STATUTORY, ARISING AT COMMON LAW, OR OTHERWISE RELATED TO THE SUBJECT MATTER OF THIS AGREEMENT, INCLUDING THE SUBSCRIPTION, VISIBILITY CONTENT AND ANY SERVICES PROVIDED UNDER THE AGREEMENT.
+EXCEPT AS EXPRESSLY SET FORTH IN THIS SECTION 9, VISIBILITY DOES NOT MAKE AND EXPRESSLY DISCLAIMS ANY WARRANTY OR REPRESENTATION OF ANY KIND, WHETHER EXPRESS, IMPLIED, STATUTORY, ARISING AT COMMON LAW, OR OTHERWISE RELATED TO THE SUBJECT MATTER OF THIS AGREEMENT, INCLUDING THE SUBSCRIPTION, VISIBILITY CONTENT AND ANY SERVICES PROVIDED UNDER THE AGREEMENT.
 WITHOUT WAIVING THE GENERALITY OF THE FOREGOING, VISIBILITY DOES NOT MAKE AND EXPRESSLY DISCLAIMS ANY WARRANTY OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, ACCURACY, DATA OR SYSTEM INTEGRITY, AVAILABILITY, TIMELINESS, COMPLETENESS, NON-INFRINGEMENT, OR THAT THE SUBSCRIPTION WILL PERFORM WITHOUT INTERRUPTION OR ERROR FREE, AND ANY WARRANTY REGARDING CLIENT’S USE OF THE SUBSCRIPTION, DATA OR INFORMATION ACCESSIBLE THEREFROM, ANY DECISION MADE USING THE SUBSCRIPTION, UNAUTHORIZED ACCESS TO THE SUBSCRIPTION, OR CLIENT’S USE OF ANY EQUIPMENT OR SOFTWARE IN CONNECTION WITH THE SUBSCRIPTION.
 NOTWITHSTANDING ANYTHING TO THE CONTRARY IN THIS AGREEMENT, VISIBILITY MAY MAKE CHANGES TO THE SUBSCRIPTION FROM TIME TO TIME, OR THE CORRESPONDING DOCUMENTATION, AND THOSE CHANGES SHALL NOT BE DEEMED TO GIVE RISE TO BREACH OF WARRANTY OR LIABILITY OF VISIBILITY.

 10.3 Indemnification Conditions.